-Located in the right pane, Quick Properties allows you to quickly edit the settings (properties) for any object that is currently selected in the model or in a given tool.
-You can also sometimes use the Quick Properties pane to view important information (such as statistics) about objects when they are selected during a simulation run.
+Located in the right pane, Properties allows you to edit the properties for any object that is currently selected in the model or in a given tool.
+You can also use the Properties pane to view important information (such as statistics) about objects when they are selected during a simulation run.
 See Using the Properties Pane for more information.

 When you open some of the tools in FlexSim, they might split or share the center pane with the simulation model.
 These tools each have their own tab in the center pane.
 You can click the tabs to make them active if needed.
 You can also control how FlexSim displays these tools or how they split the center pane.
 See Arranging Windows and Tabs for more information.

 Ports and Port Connections

 Objects in the simulation model need to be connected in some way in order to interact during a simulation model.
 One of the ways in which objects can be connected is through ports.
 There are two types of ports in FlexSim:

 - Input/Output ports - These ports determine how and when a flow item passes from one fixed resource to another.
 When an output port on one fixed resource is connected to the input port of another object downstream, the flow item will pass from the first object's output port to the next object's input port (unless that port is closed).

 - Center ports - When the center ports of two objects are connected, it creates a reference point between those two objects.
 Center ports allow objects to communicate or interact.
 Center ports most typically connect a fixed resource to a task executer.